rickandmoretea/alice/README.md

 - Integrate more exchanges
 - Use Websocket for performance and reduce overhead of RESTAPI
 - Demo are not dynamically calculate when it comes to placing order.
 A system would benefit from optimal quantity based on accout balances
-- Store log locally by integrating into something like Kibana
+- Store log locally by integrating into something like Kibana for observability
 - This system HFT ready but can be further optimized by introducing concurrency and parallelism